 His heart thumped like a thunderclap.

-There was no good outcome he could imagine, especially in light of his recent endeavors.
+This adventure did not seem as though it would end with a round of ale with the crew, especially in light of his recent endeavors.
 The plunge into the Labyrinth was his last lead on the Moon’s Heart.
 Not even a cataclysmic event like unleashing a horde of evil monsters onto Rediew really mattered now.